Last updated on July 1st, 2026

 One of the best things about the Hawaiian islands is the diverse scenery across each island.
 And Maui is no exception!
 The island is split into the leeward side (South and West), which gets less rain and has drier scenery, and the windward side (North and East), which gets a lot more rain and is more lush.
 Each area has its own unique vibe and has a variety of different types of beaches!

-But we’re also including a map of all 14 of the beaches on Maui in this guide above so you can see where they are on the island and in relation to each other.
+But we’re also including a map of all the best beaches on Maui in this guide above.
+So you can see where they are on the island and in relation to each other.

 If you’re visiting Maui, there is a good chance you’re staying on the west side.
 This part of the island is home to many resorts, the cool town of Lahaina, and a bunch of the iconic, tan sand and palm tree lined beaches.

-This is where we have stayed during both trips to Maui and while the beaches may be filled with more tourists than some other areas, these beaches are popular for a reason!
+We have stayed in this area during all three trips to Maui.
+And while these beaches may be busier than some other areas, they are popular for a reason!

 Google Maps